The Sourdough School

 I think there is a huge amount of research still needed to understand histamine intolerance.
 In some ways, it’s an indication of high levels of dysbiosis and imbalance within the immune system.
 When you end up with this kind of debilitating food hypersensitivity, it can be frustrating to not know which foods are triggers for you.

 I’m not a fan of a restricted diet but from personal experience having to rebuild a significantly damaged gut, the first step may be taking a break from your sourdough.
-As heartbreaking as that might sound, most people who put themselves onto a program to rebuild their gut through following a diet which prioritises fresh food can return to eating sourdough after six to eight weeks.
+As heartbreaking as that might sound, most people who put themselves onto a program to rebuild their gut by following a diet which prioritises fresh food can return to eating sourdough after six to eight weeks.
 That was certainly the case with me.

 Walk before you run